input-output-hk/marconi/doc/read-the-docs-site/doc/marconi-as-a-library/tutorials/write-first-indexer.rst

    :start-after: BLOCKSTART event
    :end-before: BLOCKEND event

-Given this event, we can instanciate the storage.
+Given this event, we can instantiate the storage.
 Let's start with the one that requires the least amount of code: the ``ListIndexer``.
-The ``ListIndexer`` storage stores each event inside a ``Data.List``, and it is instanciated with ``Core.mkListIndexer``.
+The ``ListIndexer`` storage stores each event inside a ``Data.List``, and it is instantiated with ``Core.mkListIndexer``.

 .. literalinclude:: BasicApp.hs
    :language: haskell
    :start-after: BLOCKSTART ListIndexer
    :end-before: BLOCKEND ListIndexer

-Once we have instanciated the backend with event type (``BlockInfoEvent``), we can wrap the indexer inside a ``Core.WorkerIndexer`` which is used to spin up a concurrent thread when reading blocks from the local Cardano node using the chain-sync protocol.
+Once we have instantiated the backend with event type (``BlockInfoEvent``), we can wrap the indexer inside a ``Core.WorkerIndexer`` which is used to spin up a concurrent thread when reading blocks from the local Cardano node using the chain-sync protocol.

 .. literalinclude:: BasicApp.hs
    :language: haskell